robzolkos/lexxy/README.md

 The `trigger` option determines which key will open the prompt.
 A prompt can load its items from two sources:

-- Inline: by defining items inside the `<lexxy-prompt>` element.
+- Inline, by defining the items inside the `<lexxy-prompt>` element.
-- Remotely: by setting a `src` attribute with an endpoint to load the items.
+- Remotely, by setting a `src` attribute with an endpoint to load the items.

 Regardless of the source, the prompt items are defined using `<lexxy-prompt-item>` elements.
 A basic prompt item looks like this: